This unit is about making calculations in the real life situations of athletics. The main task is to construct a scale plan of an athletics track.

 - Repeat the last exercise for the women’s National 800m record and the men’s World record 400m.

-- So far the men’s records are faster than the women’s.
+- So far, the men’s records are faster than the women’s records.
 A match race is planned between the women’s Olympic 100m record holder and the men’s 100m record holder.